| Are there 'alternatives' to animal experiments?

 we propose for medical research should be 'scientific' rather

+than 'alternative' methods.
 Animal-based research cannot be extrapolated to humans because

 of species differences and is therefore misleading and counterproductive.